renovatebot/renovate/docs/usage/configuration-templates.md

 `commitMessage` has a default value of `{{{commitMessagePrefix}}} {{{commitMessageAction}}} {{{commitMessageTopic}}} {{{commitMessageExtra}}} {{{commitMessageSuffix}}}`, with the intention that you only edit some of those subcomponents.

-You usually don't need to edit `commitMessagePrefix`, this option is used by Renovate if it needs to add a prefix to conform to the Semantic Commit convention.
+You usually do not need to edit `commitMessagePrefix`, this option is used by Renovate if it needs to add a prefix to conform to the Semantic Commit convention.
-Avoid editing the commit message, unless you know what you're doing.
+Avoid editing the commit message, unless you know what you are doing.

 `commitMessageAction` is usually one word, like 'Update', 'Pin', 'Refresh', etc.
-You're probably fine leaving this setting alone, though you can change it. e.g. if you prefer that Renovate uses the term 'Upgrade' instead of 'Update' then you could configure `"commitMessageAction": "Upgrade"`.
+You are probably fine leaving this setting alone, though you can change it. e.g. if you prefer that Renovate uses the term 'Upgrade' instead of 'Update' then you could configure `"commitMessageAction": "Upgrade"`.

 `commitMessageTopic` is usually two to three words that show _what_ is being updated.